Mel Morris

 Melville Arthur Leslie Morris (8 June 1895 – 3 May 1956) was an Australian rules footballer who played in the VFL between 1921 and 1926 for the Richmond Football Club.

+Football

-He was Captain/Coach of Richmond for the 1926 season.
+He was captain/coach of Richmond for the 1926 season.

+Broadcaster ans commentator

 Morris was also a pioneer football commentator with the Australian Broadcasting Company and later the Australian Broadcasting Commission.

+Death

+He died at Sassafras, Victoria on 3 May 1956.